vardubs/vardubs/README.md

-###  Namastey 🙏, this is Er.
+###  Hi, this is Er.
 Varun Dublish.
-I am a Software Engineer who loves to develop highly scalable backend platforms that power websites, microservices, APIs, Mobile Apps and various other distributed systems.
+I am a passionate Backend Software Engineer. 😄

 <!-- #### 🌱  About Me -->